 Indeed, a CPU’s performance may vary greatly based on its specs, technology, and what is required from it by a certain game.
 And over the past decade, one particular specification had taken precedence over every other: the core count.

 So, how many cores does a gaming CPU need?
-Let’s take a closer look!
+Let’s take a closer look right now!

 What Is a CPU Core?